-Judges will work to a judgement handbook with examples of each criterion.
+Judges will work to the specifications detailed below with examples of each criterion.
 Each judge will reveal a value from zero to three, and an average will be taken.
-For example, if all judges assess the machine de-burring as a two overall, the competitor will receive 66% of the possible marks.
+For example, if all judges assess the soldering as a two overall, the competitor will receive 66% of the possible marks.